History of Sparta: Thermopylae

-Battle of Plataea
+Greek victory

+After Thermopylae Sparta took a more active role and assumed the command of the combined Greek forces by sea and land.
+The decisive victory of Salamis did not change Sparta's essential dilemma.
+Ideally, they would wish to fight at the Isthmus where they would avoid the risk of their infantry being caught in the open by the Persian cavalry.

 However, in 479 BC, the remaining Persian forces under Mardonius devastated Attica, Athenian pressure forced Sparta to lead an advance.
 The outcome was a standoff where both the Persians and the Greeks attempted to fight on favorable terrain, and this was resolved when the Persians attacked during a botched Greek withdrawal.
 In the resulting Battle of Plataea the Greeks under the generalship of the Spartan Pausanias overthrew the lightly armed Persian infantry, killing Mardonius.
 The superior weaponry, strategy, and bronze armour of the Greek hoplites and their phalanx had proved their worth with Sparta assembled at full strength and leading a Greek alliance against the Persians.
-The decisive Greek victory at Plataea put an end to the Greco-Persian War along with Persian ambition of expanding into Europe.
-Even though this war was won by a pan-Greek army, credit was given to Sparta, who besides being the protagonist at Thermopylae and Plataea, had been the de facto leader of the entire Greek expedition.
+The decisive Greek victory at Plataea put an end to Persian ambitions of conquering Greece or expanding any further into Europe.
+Even though this war was won by a pan-Greek army, credit was given to Sparta, whose hoplites were seen as the protagonist at Thermopylae and Plataea, with Spartan officers credited as leading the entire Greek coalition.
+Later in 479 BC, a united Greek fleet under the Spartan King, Leotychidas, won the Battle of Mycale.
+When this victory led to a revolt of the Ionian Greeks it was Sparta that rejected their admission to the Hellenic alliance.
+Sparta proposed that they should abandon their homes in Anatolia and settle in the cities that had supported the Persians.